Case Study 6: HomeNest Property Group - Scenario Paper

 - Lease lifecycle tracking from application through screening, approval, move-in, renewal, and move-out

-- 60-day lease expiry alerts with automated renewal workflow
+- 60-day lease expiry alerts with automated renewal workflow that notifies the tenant, assigned leasing agent, and property manager

 - Vacancy tracking with days-on-market metrics and leasing agent performance dashboards